 Unfortunately, what we do so well for roads and motoring is not done for cycling.

 - It was noted in 2012 by the auditor general that the ACT Government has no system for auditing the quality of paths to determine when maintenance is required.

 - There is no monitoring of cycling traffic along bike paths to determine when the designed capacity of a path is likely to be exceeded.

 - Accident reporting for motorists differs for cyclists.
 If you broke an arm in an accident you would be expected to call the police on 000 but if you broke an arm riding on the road the 000 call is likely to be unwelcome.

 - Austroads standards have only recently seriously addressed cycling transport.
 In places like the Netherlands is very advanced.

 - Even if the ACT Government would like to improve cycling in Canberra the private consultants and private contractors that provide the services may be limited and not well informed about cycling best practice.
 Worse still they are unlikely to be in the ACT.
 In Germany, the mode share of cycling is around 20% (as opposed to 1% in Australia) and in 2018 when a push to improve cycling infrastructure in Hamburg led to the city “hiring every design consultancy in northern Germany.”

 The absence of measures to guarantee and improve cycling safety can be seen as neglecting the principle of duty of care.
 Injuries to cyclists would seem to be less important than injuries to motorists.
-Showing duty to cars is more important than duty to cyclists.
-For the ACT Government, incompetence is no excuse.
+There is no reason that this should be the case.
+We need to give cyclist safety the priority it deserves.